-5.1 All staff

-Staff who work directly or indirectly with children are expected to comply with the following:

-All staff will:
+6.3.
+All Staff

-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBT to speak out and share their concerns

-- Consider at all times, what is in the best interests of the child - Maintain an attitude of 'it could happen here' where safeguarding is concerned - Undertake regular training as directed by the DSL - Read and understand the staff behaviour policy (sometimes called a code of conduct) and the related policies including whistleblowing.
+- 6.3.1.
+All staff who work directly or indirectly with children should read and fully understand the following Trust policies: - Safeguarding and Child Protection Policy - Behaviour Policy - Staff Code of Conduct Policy (this includes content regarding staff behaviour) - Whistleblowing Policy - Managing Allegations of Abuse Against Staff Policy - Suspension and Exclusion Policy - Anti-Bullying Policy - 6.3.2.
+Staff who work directly or indirectly with children are expected to: - Read and understand Part 1 of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - Read the DfE's statutory guidance 'Children Missing Education' (2016) and understand the Trust's safeguarding response to children who go missing from education - Understand the role of the Designated Safeguarding Lead (DSL) and how they can be contacted - Read and understand the Teachers' Standards - Undertake safeguarding training, including online safety training during their induction.
+This training will be regularly updated on an annual basis - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents.
+This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns - Consider at all times, what is in the best interests of the child - Maintain an attitude of 'it could happen here' where safeguarding is concerned - Undertake regular training as directed by the Designated Safeguarding Lead (DSL) - Read and understand the staff behaviour policy (sometimes called a code of conduct) and the related policies including whistleblowing